Shift3/boilerplate-client-react/README.md

 ### Build and Deploy

 The boilerplate can either be deployed manually, or automatically via CircleCI.
 The preferred way to deploy is with automatic deployments.
-The default CircleCI configuration will deploy to the staging environment when there are new commits pushed to the `development` branch, and will deploy to production when new commits are pushed to the `main` branch.
+The default CircleCI configuration will deploy to the staging environment when there are new commits pushed to the `develop` branch, and will deploy to production when new commits are pushed to the `main` branch.

 #### CircleCI Deployments